The-Social-Proof-Foundation/docs/blockchain/security.md

 # Security

-At MySocial, we prioritize the security of our users’ data and assets, ensuring a safe and trustworthy platform for social interactions.
+We prioritize the security of our users’ data and assets, ensuring a safe and trustworthy platform for social interactions.
 Our comprehensive security framework is designed to protect user information, maintain data integrity, and uphold privacy.

 ## Features